DUNBUJODA/AVA_downloader/README.md

 ### BUGS

-- no ip address can pass the 'step-3 test' in that website.
+- No IP address can pass the 'step-3 test' in that website.
+- ava_downloader_no_ip_camouflage.py will return nothing, which may be caused by my IP being blocked.
+- ava_downloader_no_ip_camouflage.py can run on the Colab and return correct results.
+That's because Colab is a virtual machine and will change its IP address every time remount.